The Paramedic Science Program

-- You must have a current American Heart Association or American Red Cross CPR certification for Health Care Providers.
+- You must have a current American Heart Association or American Red Cross CPR for Health Care Providers card.

 - You must have a current EMT certification (or proof of enrollment in an EMT course with anticipated completion date) by the beginning of fall classes.

 Paramedic Science candidates will be notified by email/mail regarding acceptance.
-Students not accepted to the program must reapply.
-Upon acceptance immunization records, a physical, and a background check will be required.
+Students not accepted to the program may reapply.
+Upon acceptance we require immunization records, a physical, and a background check.
 (Please do not submit prior to acceptance).
-Acceptance will be conditional until all required documents are submitted.
+Acceptance will be conditional until all required documents have been received.